hhuslamlab/website/content/authors/anna/_index.md

 Anna Stein is a linguistics student currently working as a research assistant in the SLaM lab.

-Her work centers around NDL language modeling in Python.
+Her work centers around implementing Naive Discriminative learning in Python.
 She is also working on her Bachelor’s thesis on the same topic.